Pseudoregalia: Reception

 Following its release, the game sold 28,000 copies by September 2023, a result the developer found unexpected.
 By August 2024, it sold 200,000 copies and had 10,000 reviews on Steam.

 Pseudoregalia received acclaim from various professional outlets ahead of and following its release on Steam.
 Rock Paper Shotgun praised the flexibility of motion it offered, describing it as "super-slick" and "[looking] absolutely fantastic in motion".
 William Hughes described it for The A.V.
 Club as "an indie gaming winner" and as a reminder that "having satisfying gameplay can overcome almost any other issues".
 Dustin Bailey of GamesRadar+ stated that it looked like "an incredibly well-crafted game laser-targeted at my gaming wheelhouse".

 Try Hard Guides rated it 9.5/10, calling it a "truly a one of a kind game", while also praising the gameplay, soundtrack and graphics.
 Entertainium described the short length of the game as making "[it] very focused, always able to put its best foot forward instead of ever dragging even slightly".

+According to Noah Houlden of Hardcore Gaming 101, the game departed from trends in the genre by using "the strengths of its more expressive movement as a core part of its exploration", with each upgrade recontextualising areas the player had already visited.
+He considered the combat "relatively underutilized", with sparse enemy placement, and wrote that the repetitive textures made individual rooms hard to tell apart at first.